dagthomas/angularWowArmory/README.md

 ```

 Remember to edit the settings.js file before running gulp.

+Copy your API key into the apikey variable, in settings.js.

 Then run gulp to create the dist folder (you can upload these to your server).

 ```